 - coordinating work between departments and input from experts outside the Civil Service, through creating communities of interest around specific topics;

 - improving cross-government horizon scanning work by using a wide range of expertise to obtain new insights and challenge current thinking;

 - developing networks to gather and share information and to gain new insights;

-Ministerial oversight of the programme is provided by the Minister for Government Policy, Oliver Letwin.
+Ministerial oversight of the programme is provided by the Minister for the Cabinet Office.

-The programme is steered by the Cabinet Secretary’s Advisory Group (CSAG), which meets 3 times a year.
-CSAG focuses particularly on potential implications for policy of future threats or scenarios.
+The programme is steered by the Cabinet Secretary’s Advisory Group (CSAG), which meets at least three times a year.
+Chaired by the Cabinet Secretary and formed of a number of permanent secretaries on an agenda-by-agenda basis, the CSAG focuses on potential implications for policy of future threats or scenarios.